RobMUstc/Take-Home-Challenge/README.md

 | **non_domain**  | 0 | 1  | 1  | 14  | 25 |

-Overall, the model performed best when predicting
+Overall, the model performed best when predicting correct and non_domain grade classes.
+It showed some ability to assess the completeness of an answer, but struggled to identify when an answer was irrelevant.
+The model was also unable to consistently identify contradictory answers, often grading these answers to be correct or partially_correct_incomplete.

 ## Concluding Remarks